 Carfax

 1.)
-Look at the Paperwork/History
+Look at the paperwork or history.

 Car Paperwork/History

 If you can get any paperwork regarding maintenance or repairs, or even receipts for parts, this will benefit you in so many ways.
-You will know what exactly needs to be fixed and what parts were put it into the vehicle and when.
+You will know what exactly needs to be fixed, what parts were put into the vehicle, and when.
 All this stuff is good to know when buying a used car.
 A paper past can help you determine how much extra money you might have to put into the car once you do buy it.
 When you finally make the purchase, keep a record of everything you do to the car for your own use and for reselling purposes.